Dizziness and Vertigo

 Interpretation of findings

-Traditionally, differential diagnosis has been based on the exact nature of the chief complaint (ie, distinguishing dizziness from light-headedness from vertigo).
-However, the inconsistency of patients’ descriptions and the poor specificity of symptoms make this unreliable.
-A better approach places more weight on the onset and timing of symptoms, the triggers, and associated symptoms and findings, particularly otologic and neurologic ones.
+Differential diagnosis is often based on the exact nature of the chief problem (ie, distinguishing dizziness from light-headedness from vertigo).
+However, the inconsistency of patients’ descriptions and the poor specificity of symptoms make this approach unreliable.
+A better approach places more weight on the onset and timing of symptoms, the factors that induce symptoms, and associated symptoms and findings, particularly otologic and neurologic ones.

-Some constellations of findings are highly suggestive (see table Some Causes of Dizziness and Vertigo), particularly those that help differentiate peripheral from central vestibular disorders.
+Some constellations of findings are highly suggestive (see table Selected Causes of Dizziness and Vertigo), particularly those that help differentiate peripheral from central vestibular disorders.

 • Peripheral: Ear symptoms (eg, tinnitus, fullness, hearing loss) usually indicate a peripheral disorder.
 They are typically associated with vertigo and not generalized dizziness (unless caused by uncompensated peripheral vestibular weakness).
 Symptoms are usually paroxysmal, severe, and episodic; continuous dizziness is rarely due to peripheral vertigo.
-Loss of consciousness is not associated with dizziness due to peripheral vestibular pathology.
+Loss of consciousness is not associated with dizziness due to peripheral vestibular pathology, and another diagnosis must be sought if this is the symptom described.

 • Central: Ear symptoms are rarely present, but gait/balance disturbance is common.
 Nystagmus is not inhibited by visual fixation.